ASteinheiser/slack-lunch-bot/README.md

 ## About Botkit

-This is a Botkit starter kit for slack, created with the [Yeoman generator](https://github.com/howdyai/botkit/tree/master/packages/generator-botkit#readme).
+This is a [Botkit](https://botkit.ai/docs/v4) starter kit for slack, created with the [Yeoman generator](https://github.com/howdyai/botkit/tree/master/packages/generator-botkit#readme).

-To complete the configuration of this bot, make sure to update the included `.env` file with your platform tokens and credentials.
+To complete the configuration of this bot, make sure to update the included `.env` file with your platform tokens and credentials:
 ```
 # Slack security config
 CLIENT_SIGNING_SECRET=<client_signing_secret>